Engoo Blog Language Tips

 A man jogging outdoors on a snowy and brisk winter day

 "Brisk" refers to cool air that feels refreshing.
-This is one of the few cold expressions that has a positive nuance!
+This is one of the few vocabulary words we'll introduce that has a positive nuance!

 Going for a jog in the brisk morning air is a nice way to start the day.